1and1/config-sesame/docs/deploy.rst

 If the server runs on a remote machine, adapt the ``VAULT_ADDR`` accordingly.

-Let's try accessing the server via ``config-seasme`` next.
-First, add the *vault root token* to your keyring (you'll find that in the file ``/var/lib/vault/.vault-token``, given the setup outline above), by calling the ``config-sesame login`` command which will prompt you for the token and remember it in a safe place.
+Let's try accessing the server via ``config-sesame`` next.
+First, add the *vault root token* to your keyring, by calling the ``config-sesame login`` command which will prompt you for the token and remember it in a safe place.
+For the test setup as outlined above, you'll find that token in the file ``/var/lib/vault/.vault-token``.
-You can also set the ``VAULT_TOKEN`` environment variable (which is not as secure), or do nothing, then you'll be prompted for the token on the console each time it is needed.
+You can also set the ``VAULT_TOKEN`` environment variable or create the ``~/.vault-token`` file (which is not as secure as using the keyring), otherwise you'll be prompted for the token on the console each time it is needed.
-Then call the ``config-sesame help`` command, and it should show some information about your running *Vault* service.
+Finally call the ``config-sesame help`` command, and it should show some information about your running *Vault* service.

 Note that in a production setup, you will have a personal access token, e.g. obtained